-- (3) Each file is to be a duplicate of the other and should contain all relevant documents including statements and statutory declarations.
-Each file should also contain the following information: - (a) the identity of the deceased; - (b) how death occurred; - (c) the cause of death; - (d) when and where death occurred; - (e) the particulars needed to register the death under the Births, Deaths and Marriages Registration Act 1999; and - (f) all other information relevant to the investigation. - (4) An affidavit is to be taken from all persons who can attest to any matter that is likely to be the subject of an inquest into the death of any person.
-Healthcare professionals, including members of the Ambulance Tasmania, may provide, when requested, a report addressing their involvement on an appropriate letterhead or email unless directed otherwise. - (5) Arrangements should be made by the member in charge of the investigation for an affidavit, letterhead or email report, to be obtained from such persons as soon as practicable. - (6) Members who experience difficulties in acquiring affidavits or medical reports should contact the coroner's associate.
-In most instances, the coroner's associate can assist in facilitating the provision of necessary reports. - (7) Members who require an extension of the 60 day period are to make contact with the coroner's associate and proceed in accordance with any directions given. - (8) In all cases where death or serious injury arises from the use of a motor vehicle, the advice of the Office of the Director of Public Prosecutions (DPP) must be sought as to whether charges should or should not be pursued, regardless of whether they are summary or indictable.
-The report requesting this advice must be forwarded to DPP within 60 days of the incident to which it refers.
+- (1) Unless a person has been charged with a criminal offence, one coronial file is required.
+An electronic copy of the file should be attached to the hard copy file. - (2) Where a person has been charged with a criminal offence (see TPM part 4.2.17), two files are required with each a duplicate of the other.
+One file will be the prosecution file, and the second file will be the Coroner's file (labelled accordingly) which is the file submitted to the Coroner's Office. - (3) Coronial files must contain all relevant documents and material, and cover: - (a) the identity of the deceased; - (b) how death occurred; - (c) the cause of death; - (d) when and where death occurred; - (e) the particulars needed to register the death under the Births, Deaths and Marriages Registration Act 1999; and - (f) all other information relevant to the investigation. - (4) All ROD forms are assessed by the Coroner who will determine the level of investigation required on a case by case basis.
+The Coroner's Associate will subsequently advise the member in charge of the investigation, and their supervisor, of investigations required regarding the coronial file.

+- (5) Members who experience difficulties in obtaining affidavits or reports should contact the Coroner's Associate.
+In most instances, the Coroner's Associate can assist in facilitating the provision of necessary reports. - (6) Members who require an extension of the 90 day period for submission of files are to make contact with the Coroner's Associate and proceed in accordance with any directions given. - (7) In all cases where death or serious injury arises from the use of a motor vehicle, the advice of the Office of the Director of Public Prosecutions (ODPP) must be sought as to whether charges should or should not be pursued, regardless of whether they are summary or indictable.
+The report requesting this advice must be forwarded to ODPP within 60 days of the incident to which it refers.